Oracle Helps Healthcare Organi - GuruFocus.com

 LAS VEGAS, Oct.
 19, 2022

-Specialized HR solutions in Oracle Cloud HCM enable healthcare organizations to better develop, support, and empower staff, improving patient care for organizations worldwide
+Industry-specific solutions in Oracle Fusion Cloud Supply Chain & Manufacturing (SCM) help healthcare organizations improve patient care

 LAS VEGAS, Oct.
-19, 2022 /PRNewswire/ -- Oracle CloudWorld -- To enable healthcare organizations to better support their front-line workers and improve patient care, Oracle is introducing specialized HR solutions for the healthcare industry.
-Part of Oracle Fusion Cloud Human Capital Management (HCM), the new industry-focused HR solutions help healthcare organizations grow the skills of their staff, reduce burnout and costs by improving efficiency, and deliver better patient care by providing an employee experience that meets the unique needs of healthcare workers.
+19, 2022 /PRNewswire/ -- Oracle CloudWorld -- To help healthcare organizations drive a more connected patient experience, Oracle is introducing specialized supply chain solutions for the healthcare industry.
+Part of Oracle Fusion Cloud Supply Chain & Manufacturing (SCM), the new industry-focused solutions support the unique needs of healthcare organizations and can help them improve patient care by optimizing planning, automating processes, and enhancing visibility across the supply chain.

-The past few years have been a continuous battle for healthcare organizations.
-Unpredictable demand, increasingly high administrative costs, evolving skills shortages, and the truly unprecedented circumstances of a global pandemic have created an extremely complex operating environment that pushed doctors, nurses, clinical staff, and others in the industry to their limits.
-This has put healthcare organizations under pressure to find better ways to support their teams and improve the employee experience so their staff can provide the best possible patient care.
+Unpredictable supply and demand across the healthcare industry creates complex challenges, which makes it difficult for healthcare organizations to predict supply shortages, manage complex pricing, replenish orders quickly, and maintain accurate billing.
+These challenges have been compounded by recent supply chain disruptions and result in unnecessary time and money being spent on administrative tasks, which ultimately impact healthcare organizations' ability to deliver optimal patient care.

-"Healthcare organizations have a plethora of unique workforce challenges, from attracting talent with the right skills and managing complex scheduling structures, to prioritizing engagement and growth for employees constantly facing burnout.
-The better we can support these workers and enable them to succeed, the better care and service they can provide to people all over the world," said Chris Leone, executive vice president of Applications Development, Oracle Cloud HCM.
-"Oracle Cloud HCM can help healthcare organizations better support their workforce.
-With intelligent, scalable, and secure applications, we can help these organizations address their most complex staffing challenges by automating administrative tasks so workers can stay focused on better patient experiences."
+"When healthcare organizations face supply chain disruptions, it can be a matter of life or death, and that's why healthcare teams in particular need reliable, efficient, and connected supply chain management systems," said Rick Jewell, executive vice president of applications development, Oracle.
+"Connecting inventory and clinical data has the potential to revolutionize how healthcare supply chains operate.
+With Oracle Cloud SCM, we are delivering new solutions that are purpose-built to give healthcare organizations the supply chain stability and confidence they need to improve patient outcomes."

-Oracle Cloud HCM provides hospitals and clinics with the ability to enhance employee satisfaction while reducing risk and administrative costs to maintain quality affordable care.
-Oracle Cloud HCM solutions for healthcare are built to help healthcare organizations:
+Oracle Cloud SCM helps hospitals and clinics improve quality of care, plan more effectively, reduce costs, and manage more responsive supply chains.
+Oracle Cloud SCM solutions for healthcare are built to help healthcare organizations:

-- Attract talent and develop new skills: Patient needs are increasingly complex, requiring constantly evolving skills from healthcare providers.
-With Oracle Dynamic Skills, healthcare providers can easily detect, track, and analyze the skills and industry accreditation needed to deliver quality care to patients.
-This allows them to proactively close skills gaps with learning and development programs.
-Additionally, Grade Step Progression allows healthcare organizations to easily adjust compensation for workers as they upskill, gain new credentials, and progress into the next level of their careers.
+- Improve standards of care: A new home equipment delivery solution in Oracle Logistics enables healthcare organizations to better assist patients and caregivers outside of the hospital by enabling equipment and maintenance tracking.
+In addition, product master data management capabilities in Oracle Product Lifecycle Management help healthcare organizations maintain complete patient documentation by providing a unified data source that supports deep integration with electronic health records and clinical attributes.

-- Reduce costs and improve productivity: High administrative costs are a significant factor in the rising cost of healthcare.
-With AI-driven tools in Oracle ME, a complete employee experience platform, healthcare organizations can deliver personalized employee experiences, decrease costs, and automate manual processes to save time, reduce burnout, and allow their teams to focus more on patient care.
+- Optimize planning: New solutions in Oracle Supply Chain Planning and Self Service Procurement help healthcare organizations improve planning and predict demand.
+The new solutions include intelligent shopping experiences and curated product catalogs that make shopping for supplies quick and simple.
+In addition, intelligent reordering and simplified supply planning capabilities enable hospitals to have equipment and supplies available, even before they are needed, by automating the ordering process.

-- Optimize staffing and scheduling: Volatile and unpredictable demand in healthcare make it difficult to optimally hire, schedule shifts, and manage workers with multiple responsibilities and qualifications.
-With flexible configuration in scheduling planned for Oracle Cloud HCM, healthcare organizations will be able to easily assign staff based on defined rules, healthcare accreditation, and eligibility to work a particular shift, helping reduce costs and saving significant time.
-Additionally, flexible time reporting and processing enables healthcare providers to plan for a variety of work schedules including static, rotating, split, or dynamic shifts.
-This helps healthcare organizations to better schedule staff according to the skills needed for positions and optimize schedules to reduce patient wait times, and focus more on quality-of-care.
+- Drive down supply chain costs: New capabilities within Oracle Procurement and Oracle Channel Revenue Management help healthcare organizations reduce administrative costs and improve profitability by optimizing procurement and supplier management processes.
+For example, integrated pricing management and standardized billing capabilities in Oracle Procurement help simplify supplier management and enforce compliant spending, while rebate management capabilities streamline complicated supplier rebate programs by increasing visibility and simplifying reconciliation.

-Natively built for the cloud, Oracle Cloud HCM is a complete solution connecting every human resource process from hire to retire.
-By connecting all staff data on a single platform, HR teams have access to a single source of truth to help inform their people strategy.
-With tailored solutions built for industries including communications, financial services, healthcare, hospitality, and retail, Oracle Cloud HCM helps HR teams in any industry further improve business operations with built-in AI to act as an advisor, help analyze workforce data, and surface recommendations.
+Oracle Cloud SCM helps organizations respond quickly to changing demand, supply, and market conditions.
+With tailored solutions built for industries including automotive, communications, healthcare, industrial manufacturing, and retail, organizations across any industry can seamlessly connect supply chains to optimize processes, enhance efficiency, and improve resilience.

-To learn more about how Oracle Cloud HCM can help healthcare organizations recruit, select, develop, and retain the best talent, click here.
+To learn more about how Oracle Cloud SCM can help healthcare organizations seamlessly connect supply chains to create a resilient network, click here.

 About Oracle